citp/privacy-policy-historical/s/so/sol/solarpowerworldonline.com.md

   * contact you for administrative purposes or provide you with customer service
   * complete transactions requested by you
   * respond to any questions, problems or complaints, or request feedback
-  * organize the Site and its various services and activities to better serve you and customize or develop our products and services
+  * organize Sites and various services and activities to better serve you and customize or develop our products and services
   * send you emails or other communications containing information about products and services that you have requested